spion/async-compare/README.md

 Currently the following examples exist:

-- genny.js     - [genny](/spion/genny) generator callbacks pattern
+- genny     - [genny](/spion/genny) generator callbacks pattern
   (like [suspend](https://github.com/jmar777/suspend))
-- promises.js  - promises to-the-max using [when](/cujojs/when) (needs improvement)
+- promises - promises to-the-max using [when](/cujojs/when) (needs improvement, may have bugs)
-- fibrous.js   - based on the [goodeggs fibers library fibrous](/goodeggs/fibrous)
+- fibrous - based on the [goodeggs fibers library fibrous](/goodeggs/fibrous)
-- original.js  - the original solution, vanilla callbacks, a bit pyramidal
+- original - the original solution, vanilla callbacks, a bit pyramidal
-- flattened.js - flattened variant of the original
+- flattened - flattened variant of the original via named functions
-- catcher.js   - original with `domain.intercept`-like errors handling micro-library
+- catcher - original with `domain.intercept`-like errors handling micro-library

 Planned:

-- streamline.js - using [/Sage/streamlinejs](streamlinejs) underscore callbacks
+- streamline - using [/Sage/streamlinejs](streamlinejs) underscoe callbacks

 # complexity